AdolfoNava/3DUnityGraphicsApplication/README.md

 Changes:
 - Implemented First Person Camera
-- Attached a flashlight in sync with the camera -Implemented a dummy model courtesy of Kevin Iglesias
+- Attached a flashlight in sync with the camera
+- Implemented a dummy model courtesy of Kevin Iglesias

 Problems:
 - Camera controls attached to the model is not synced and therefore disable at the moment
 - Creating a LightSource increases light intensity each time.
 ## Week 7
-###
+### First Person Movement
+Changes:
+- Incorporated movement with the body model, camera, and light source
+- The camera has sensitivity that is able to be adjusted
+- Movement speed is able to be adjusted

+Problems:
+- None spotted
 ###